"When America sneezes, Europe catches cold."

-Legend has it that this saying originated after the Wall Street crash of 1929; the U.S. crash sent many European economies into even larger depressions than our own.
+Legend has it that this saying originated after the Wall Street Crash of 1929, which sent many European economies into even larger depressions than ours.

 But if the events of Feb.
 27, 2007, told us anything, it's that America isn't the only market capable of spreading an economic cold anymore.
-That Tuesday's 9% drop in the Chinese market prompted a near-4% drop in the S&P 500; the U.K. FTSE 100 fell 2%, and the Indian BSE slid 4%.
+The 9% drop in the Chinese market Tuesday prompted a nearly 4% drop in the S&P 500; the U.K. FTSE 100 fell 2%, and the Indian BSE slid 4%.

-Even smaller global events have had major impacts on the markets.
-Just three years ago, an uprising in Nigeria sent oil prices over $50 for the first time and roiled the global markets for a few days.
+Even smaller global events have had major effects on the markets.
+Just five years ago, an uprising in Nigeria sent oil prices above $50 for the first time, and the event roiled the global markets for several days.

-The development toward highly correlated global markets has become a reality in a very short period of time.
-According to a recent article in The Economist, international markets have revealed a 95% correlation with the S&P 500 -- this figure once sat as low as 40% in the mid-1990s!
+Highly correlated global markets have become a reality in a very short time.
+According to a 2007 article in The Economist, international markets have revealed a 95% correlation with the S&P 500 -- a figure that once sat as low as 40% in the mid-1990s!

-In other words, the global markets are dancing in step more than ever before, so while adding international stocks to your portfolio can still lead to big returns, the days of getting a "free lunch" from international diversity may be coming to an end.
+In other words, global markets are dancing in step more than ever before.
+While adding international stocks to your portfolio can still lead to big returns, the days of getting a "free lunch" from international diversity may be coming to an end.